-Q-A7: How do I get a (cloth face mouth-nose covering) - temporarily changed until 15 March 2021 to: medical-grade masks?
+Q-A7: How do I get medical-grade masks?

-A: While the temporary SARS-CoV-2 Ordinance is in effect (at least from 27 January until 15 March 2021), the employer must provide medical-grade masks in certain situations (see Q-A8) for duties at the worksite.
+A: While the temporary SARS-CoV-2 Ordinance is in effect (at least until 10 September 2021), the employer must provide medical-grade masks in certain situations (see Q-A8) for duties at the worksite.
 Information on which masks are acceptable as medical-grade masks can be found at the link of the German Federal Institute for Drugs and Medical Devices, BfArM.